ftomassetti/effectivejava/README.md

 What queries can I run
 ======================
-I am just getting started so I implemented only a couple of queries for now:
+I am just getting started so I implemented only a few queries for now:

 * mc=many constructors : find the classes which contain the same number of constructors as the given threshold, or more
 * mcp=many constructor parameters : find the constructors which contain the same number of parameters as the given threshold, or more
+* st=singleton type: find if a type implements the singleton pattern and distinguish between the three types (public field, static factory, singleton enum)

 Dev info
 ========